TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

-The Texas Gulf Sulphur Company built the town in 1928 - before most of Wharton county had paved roads.
+The Texas Gulf Sulphur Company built the town in 1928 - before most of Wharton County had paved roads.
 Named by contest (open to employees only), Newgulf was comprised of 400 one, two, and three bedroom houses that were leased to employees.
 The town even had its own downtown - a single four-lane road with essential businesses on either side, including a movie theater.

 Newgulf Texas houses and trees